libratom/libratom/CONTRIBUTING.md

 Where to include linter silencing comments is up to you.
 Technically it is preferable to have them inline or at the block level to limit their scope, but some might argue that it clutters the code.
 Having them at the top of the module keeps the code cleaner at the expense of granularity.
 It's also fine to use a mix of the two: some issues silenced module-wide and some inline.

 #### Unit Tests
 Any new code is expected to come tested and covered.
-If you need to test an internal piece of code that depends on its context, don't hesitate to use mock objects/functions for the context.
+If you need to test an internal piece of code that depends on its context or a hard to reach code path, don't hesitate to use mock objects/functions for the context.

 The coverage targets are 90% overall, 85% for the code introduced in a pull request.
 The few parts of the codebase currently not covered are mostly hard to reach exception handling code.